-This is the process of dealing with or controlling things or people.
-But the emphasis does tend to be on things rather than people.
-Managers are people who plan, organize and coordinate resources.
+This is the process of dealing with or controlling things or people within the organisation, but the emphasis does tend to be on things rather than people.
+Managers are people who plan, organise and coordinate resources.
 They tend to be methodical and need to continuously reassess their process to ensure they’re progressing as planned.
 If not, they need to pivot and get back to their baseline assessment.

 There are several key distinctions between the role of a leader and manager in an organisation or enterprise.
 Here are the top 8 differences to consider: